-As the disease progresses, your pet may begin to pant, have abdominal distension, or be weak and collapse and be recumbent.
+As the disease progresses, your pet may begin to pant, have abdominal distension (bloated belly), or be weak and collapse and be recumbent.
 On physical examination, pets often have elevated heart and respiratory rates, have poor pulse quality, and have poor capillary refill times.
-Abdominal distension is also commonly noted.
+Abdominal distension is commonly noted.

 Stabilization and surgery are best when performed early in the course of the disease; mortality rates increase with the severity of disease.
 If your pet has exhibited any of the above clinical signs, they should be evaluated by your primary care veterinarian immediately.
 Surgery is indicated if the diagnosis of gastric dilatation with or without volvulus has been established.
 Your pet may be referred to an ACVS board-certified veterinary surgeon for treatment if this condition is diagnosed.

 As gastric dilatation worsens and full body effects become prolonged, many secondary complications may occur.